jeremywillans/ha-rest980-roomba/FAQ.md

 If your having issues with MQTT sensors, you can check the sensors directly on your MQTT Brokker using [MQTT Explorer](http://mqtt-explorer.com/).
 If in doubt, delete the sensor (with state and config topic) and recreate from Lovelace using the check-button-card.

+### 11. Map Creation Process

+The following steps outline the process used to generate the map

+- You start cleaning
+- Vacuum Clean Log automation executes.
+This calls the shell command vacuum_clear_log which writes over the vacuum.log file and then calls shell command vacuum_clear_image which in turn calls /image.php?clear=true which removes the latest.png file in the vacuum directory.
+- Vacuum Update Location executes every 2 seconds
+- When a location update is detected by Vacuum Log Position it writes this to the log file
+- If Stuck, Vacuum Notify on Stuck Status executes and writes “Stuck” into the log file
+- When finished, Vacuum Notify on Finished Cleaning executes and writes “Finished” to the log file
+- 10 seconds after finished cleaning Vacuum Generate Image after Cleaning executes and calls the shell command vacuum_generate_image, which in turn calls /image.php?last=true which generates latest.png and .png files in the vacuum directory. you can test this manaully to make sure its not a permissions issue.

 ## Support

 Got questions?
 Please post them [here][forum].